akolbo/Susy-Breakpoint-Bourbon-/README.md

 ## Gulp Susy Starter

-This is a starter project template that uses LibSass to compile Susy with Gulp.
-Detailed instructions on how this template is set up is found at http://www.zell-weekeat.com/gulp-libsass-with-susy/
+This is a starter project template that uses Susy, Breakpoint, Bourbon and Gulp.

 ## Project Setup